 Press the ‘2’ key three times quickly

-The moral of this last section is do not lose the administrator password and there should never be any need to do this 🙂
+The lesson learned in this last section is do not lose the administrator password and there should never be any need to do this 🙂